kherge-archive/builder/README.md

 $builder->setEventDispatcher($dispatcher);
 ```

-The event dispatcher will be used when one of the following methods are called:
+The event dispatcher will be used when one of the following methods is called:

 - `addEmptyDir()`
 - `addFile()`